How to Help Non Speaking Autistic Children with Visual Schedules

 While I would love to tell you that it’s simple, sometimes it’s not.
 You can try printable visual schedules created from my free printables for autistic children or you can try an app.
 You can use something like PECS to start with or you can create your own using your own pictures.
 You can also ask your support team for their advice.

 I am more than happy to share a few tips with you on why visual schedules are important for non-speaking autistic children.
 I’m not a professional, of course, merely trying to help.

 How to Use Visual Schedules to Support Non Speaking Children with Autism

 Sweet B has always benefited from having a visual schedule at home and at school.
 Whether it was to help her get used to the classroom routine in preschool or to establish a bedtime routine at home; the visual schedule has helped.

-With her being on the non-verbal side, a visual schedule has also helped her to participate in the communication process.
+With her being on the non-speaking side, a visual schedule has also helped her to participate in the communication process.
 As she’s gotten older, her ability to use PECS in the classroom and at home have improved.
 She’s also gotten better at understanding her schedule.

 At home, for example, we have a set morning routine but we don’t use a visual schedule anymore.
 That’s because this part of her routine no longer requires the visual assistance.

 We do, however, still use visual schedules and charts for bedtime, after school, and bathroom.

 When she first made the transition into the early childhood programs, having a visual schedule helped her tremendously.
 She knew what was expected of her and at what time of day.